Looking to improve your welding skills and knowledge? Look no further!

 a) I-shaped groove with backing plate

 c) Y-shaped groove with backing plate

 d) Single sided groove with backing plate

-The operation skills of the base plate joint are simpler and easier to master than that of single-sided welding and double-sided forming.
+The operation skills required for base plate joint welding are simpler and easier to master compared to single-sided welding and double-sided forming.

-The disadvantage is that when the ellipticity of the base plate and the cylinder is inconsistent, there will be a gap when they are assembled together.
+However, a disadvantage of this method is that if the ellipticity of the base plate and the cylinder is inconsistent, there may be a gap when they are assembled together.
 During welding, molten slag may not float up and could result in slag inclusion.

-JB4708-92 welding procedure qualification of steel pressure vessels stipulates that the bending angle of single-sided welding with backing can be based on the bending angle standard of double-sided welding.
+The JB4708-92 welding procedure qualification for steel pressure vessels stipulates that the bending angle of single-sided welding with backing can be based on the bending angle standard of double-sided welding.